damccull/freetimeprogrammer/content/blog/1_aspnetcore-auth-system-demystified/index.md

 There are 5 verbs (these can also be thought of as commands or behaviors) that are invoked by the auth system, and are not necessarily called in order.
 These are all independent actions that do not communicate among themselves, however, when used together allow users to sign in and access pages otherwise denied.
 Here is a very brief description of what each verb is responsible for.
 We’ll go into more depth further in the article.

-<div class="note">Note: These are behaviors, not methods (although there are methods of the same names implementing these behaviors).</div>
+<note>Note: These are behaviors, not methods (although there are methods of the same names implementing these behaviors).</note>

 * *Authenticate*
   * Gets the user’s information if any exists (e.g. decoding the user’s cookie, if one exists)